 Thanks to all who spoke at and attended the 2019 Green Lands Blue Waters Conference!

-Presentations and a video of Ricardo Salvador’s keynote will be made available soon.
+Presentations and a video of Ricardo Salvador’s keynote are available here.

 Landscape Scale Change –

 Green Lands Blue Waters and partners are conducting essential research, improving the genetics of old and new crops, translating knowledge into Continuous Living Cover farming systems, developing new extension and outreach capacity, working in farm fields, shaping policy, building profitable markets for new crops, and changing the narrative around what’s possible through agriculture.
 The value of Continuous Living Cover farming comes in yields and profits, but also in improved soil health, cleaner water, new economic opportunities, more wildlife, reduced risk, and resiliency in the face of a changing climate.

 Farming with Continuous Living Cover is about meeting the multiple challenges of agricultural production and environmental quality.